taxprofiler/taxpasta/README.md

 taxpasta merge -p metaphlan -o merged.tsv MOCK_*.metaphlan3_profile.txt
 ```

-The output of the `merge` command has one column for the taxonomy identifier and
+The output of the `merge` command has one column for the taxonomic identifier and
 one more column for each input profile.
-Again, please have a look at the full
+Again, have a look at the full
 [getting
 started](https://taxpasta.readthedocs.io/en/latest/tutorials/getting-started.md)
 tutorial for a more thorough introduction.